babylonchain/babylon/x/btcstaking/README.md

 1. Verify a [proof of
    possession](https://rist.tech.cornell.edu/papers/pkreg.pdf) indicating the
-   ownership of both the Babylon and Bitcoin secret keys.
+   ownership of the Bitcoin secret keys over the Babylon address.
 2. Ensure the given commission rate is at least the `MinCommissionRate` in the parameters and at most 100%.
 3. Ensure the finality provider does not exist already.